 What is a PA?

-A physician assistant (PA) is a graduate of an accredited physician assistant educational program who is authorized by the state to practice medicine with the supervision of a licensed physician.
+A physician associate (PA) is a graduate of an accredited physician assistant educational program who is authorized by the state to practice medicine with the supervision of a licensed physician.
 PAs are invaluable members of the health care team, working in concert with physicians to ensure the highest quality of care for patients.

 A PA performs many services, including: